-The Company currently has the right to acquire an interest in one property, the San Acacio property, located in Zacatecas State, Mexico, through the San Acacio purchase option agreement.
+The Company currently has the right to acquire an interest in two properties, the San Acacio property, and the Lucita Property both located in Zacatecas State, Mexico, through the San Acacio purchase option agreement and the Lucita purchase option agreement.
+The company owns the Lagartos licenses 100% outright through a purchase agreement with MAG Silver.